bugsnag/bugsnag-go/CONTRIBUTING.md

 If a `next` branch already exists and is ahead of `master` but there is a bug fix which needs to go out urgently, check out the latest `master` and create a new hotfix branch `git checkout -b hot-fix`.
 You can then proceed to follow the above steps, substituting `next` for `hotfix`.

-Once released, ensure `master` is merged into `next` so that the changes made on `hot-fix` are included.
+Once released, ensure `master` is merged into `next` so that the changes made on `hotfix` are included.